consp/flashforge_ad5m_audio/README.md

 Note: midi files online are a mess, you might have to seek a while.
 Try finding the channel with piano or other keytype instrument, usually works best.

+**_Warning: you need to figure out yourself how to get root or custom linux-es on the device.
+This repo will not explain how to get stuff on the device_**

 Usage:

 ```